HarleyGilpin/groml-support-plugin/README.md

 <!-- Plugin description -->
-Adds syntax highlighting and parsing support for Groml configuration files (`.toml`), including sections, keys, values, arrays, and maps.
+Adds syntax highlighting and parsing support for Groml configuration files (`.groml`), including sections, keys, values, arrays, and maps.
 <!-- Plugin description end -->

 Groml sits between a simplified TOML and an extended INI in terms of complexity.
-This plugin ensures `.toml` files written in Groml are parsed and highlighted accurately, avoiding false errors and enabling useful development features.
+This plugin ensures `.groml` files written in Groml are parsed and highlighted accurately, avoiding false errors and enabling useful development features.

 ---